async-labs/saas/README.md

   - `withAuth` HOC to pass user prop and control user access to pages,
   - `withLayout` HOC for shared layout and to pass additional data to pages,
   - `withStore` HOC, developer-friendly state management with `MobX`,
+  - HOC extensions `MyApp` and `MyDocument`
   - server-side rendering with `Material-UI`,
   - model-specific components in addition to common components.
 - Universally-available environmental variables at runtime.
-- Server-side environmental variables managed with `dotenv`.
-- Browser-side environmental variables managed with `Next.js` and `webpack`'s `process.env` substitution (see `./app/.env.blueprint`).
 - Custom logger (configure what _not_ to print in production).
-- Useful components for any web app: `ActiveLink`, `AutoComplete`, `Confirm`, `Notifier`, `MenuWithLinks`, and more.
+- Useful components for any web app: `ActiveLink`, `Confirm`, `Notifier`, `MenuWithLinks`, and more.
 - Analytics with `Google Analytics`.
-- **`Docker CE` Integration**:
-  - spawn `MongoDB` database for development.
-  - stage service stack with lean container images.
 - Production-ready, scalable architecture:
-  - `app` - user-facing web app with Next/Express server, responsible for rendering pages (either client-side or server-side). `app` sends requests via API methods and fetch to `api` server's Express routes.
+  - `app` - user-facing web app with Next/Express server, responsible for rendering pages (either client-side or server-side). `app` sends requests via API methods to `api` Express server.
-  - `api` - server-only web app with Express server, responsible for processing requests for internal and external APIs.
+  - `api` - server-only code, Express server, responsible for processing requests for internal and external API infrastructures.
   - we prepared both apps for easy deployment to `now` by Zeit.
 - **Subscriptions with `Stripe`**:
   - subscribe/unsubscribe Team to plan,